 Common Types of Motorcycle Injuries

+Motorcyclists face a significant disadvantage in accidents involving automobile drivers because they have little protection compared to those inside vehicles.
 While car drivers have the safety of seat belts, airbags, and the vehicle’s structure to absorb impacts, motorcyclists are more exposed.
 As a result, injuries in motorcycle accidents are often much more severe.

 - Broken bones and multiple fractures to the hips, legs, and ribs